alelova/tf_redhat9_RHEL9lab/README.md

 Important labs you could practice.
   - Create users and groups and set shared folders.
   - selinux troobleshouting.
 Set a http server with /example root docs folder.
-  - Containers service installation as a user service, for example mariadb from RedHat9 repo.
+  - Containers service installation as a user service, for example mariadb from RedHat9 repo: registry.redhat.io/rhel9/mariadb-105
   - LVM storage creation and extensions, use second device.
   - Add second swap, and include new LVM disks in fstab.
   - NFS directs and indirects mounts from servera mount shared folder in serverb:/